StrykeSlammerII/UF5-InputArray-test/README.md

 * `app/templates/pages/display.html.twig` is a quick-and-dirty (aka *not* robust) Twig template that attempts to show the results of the test processing.
 * `app/src/MyRoutes.php` added a route for the form's submit button.

-UF's files retain their original licensing (obviously) while my changes and additions are licensed under [The Unlicense](https://unlicense.org/).

-Leave an issue here if this test doesn't run for you, and I'll check if my upload missed important files.

-This is not meant as a full UserFrosting install; please see [UserFrosting](https://github.com/userfrosting/UserFrosting/) for that.

 ## My results
 The Fortress features work correctly, but not quite intuitively for me.